 Services: Logo design

 The logos below are from a set of ideas I developed for Thailand's Department of Highways, part of the Ministry of Transport in Bangkok.
 The concept is based on an early 20th-century illustration depicting an elephant chair above a pair of tusks.
 The version on the right was chosen (and colored) for the website.

-Typography is an aspect of the design process that impacts heavily on "look and feel".
 Thanks to services like Google Fonts it's now easy to add interesting fonts to websites and create the style you want.
 The most basic considerations when choosing a typeface are whether you like the characters and how they render at different sizes.
 The pages on this site are displayed mainly with Gill Sans Light, a famous typeface designed in the late 1920s.
 For a brief overview of typography, click any of the icons below.

 Serif typefaces differ from their sans-serif counterparts in that they feature small, decorative flourishes at the end of the strokes.
 These flourishes, called serifs, were traditionally thought to increase readability and reading speed.

 On websites, especially at smaller sizes and for short passages of text, sans-serif fonts are often a better choice.
 Popular serif typefaces include Georgia and Times Roman, while Arial, Verdana and Helvetica are some of the better known sans-serifs found on the web.

 Kerning is a typographic term that refers to spacing between two consecutive letters.